This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The Pyramids of Giza

-Next, on your 7-day Egypt itinerary are the Pyramids of Giza.
+Now, on your meticulously planned 7-day Egypt itinerary, we arrive at the awe-inspiring Pyramids of Giza.

-The Pyramids of Giza are the most magnificent structures and the most iconic sight in the world.
-They are part of the Giza Pyramid Complex, which is also called the Giza Necropolis.
-It consists of the Great Pyramid of Giza, also known as the Pyramid of Khufu or the Pyramid of Cheops, Pyramid of Khafre, Pyramid of Menkaure, Great Sphinx of Giza, “Queens” Pyramids, and Solar Boat Museum.
+They constitute the heart of the Giza Pyramid Complex, alternatively known as the Giza Necropolis.
+Within this sprawling complex, you will encounter the Great Pyramid of Giza, recognized as the Pyramid of Khufu or the Pyramid of Cheops, along with the Pyramid of Khafre, the Pyramid of Menkaure, the enigmatic Great Sphinx of Giza, the intriguing “Queens” Pyramids, and the enlightening Solar Boat Museum.

 7-Day Egypt Itinerary